Alex Morono: Ultimate Fighting Championship

-Morono faced Rhys McKee on November 14, 2020 at UFC Fight Night: Felder vs. dos Anjos.
+Morono faced Rhys McKee on November 14, 2020, at UFC Fight Night 182.
 He won the fight via unanimous decision.

-As the first fight of his new multi-fight contract, Morono faced Anthony Pettis at UFC Fight Night: Thompson vs. Neal on December 19, 2020.
+As the first fight of his new multi-fight contract, Morono faced Anthony Pettis at UFC Fight Night 183 on December 19, 2020.
 He lost the fight via unanimous decision.

-Morono faced Donald Cerrone, replacing Diego Sanchez on May 8, 2021 at UFC on ESPN 24.
+Morono faced Donald Cerrone, replacing Diego Sanchez on May 8, 2021, at UFC on ESPN 24.
 He won the fight via technical knockout late in the first round.
 This fight earned him the Performance of the Night award.

-Morono faced David Zawada, replacing Sergey Khandozhko, on September 4, 2021 at UFC Fight Night 191.
+Morono faced David Zawada, replacing Sergey Khandozhko, on September 4, 2021, at UFC Fight Night 191.
 He won the fight via unanimous decision.

-Morono faced Mickey Gall on December 4, 2021 at UFC on ESPN 31.
+Morono faced Mickey Gall on December 4, 2021, at UFC on ESPN 31.
 He won the fight via unanimous decision.

-Morono faced Matthew Semelsberger on July 30, 2022 at UFC 277.
+Morono faced Matthew Semelsberger on July 30, 2022, at UFC 277.
 He won the fight by unanimous decision.

 Morono faced Santiago Ponzinibbio at UFC 282 on Saturday, December 10, 2022, replacing an injured Robbie Lawler.
 He lost the fight via technical knockout.

 Morono faced Tim Means on May 13, 2023, at UFC on ABC 4.
 He won the fight via a guillotine choke submission in the second round.

 Morono faced Joaquin Buckley on October 7, 2023, at UFC Fight Night 229.
 He lost the fight via unanimous decision.

 Morono faced Court McGee on April 6, 2024, at UFC Fight Night 240.
 He won the bout by unanimous decision.

 Morono faced Niko Price in a rematch on June 1, 2024, at UFC 302.
 He lost the fight by unanimous decision.

-Morono faced Daniel Rodriguez on October 12, 2024 at UFC Fight Night 244.
+Morono faced Daniel Rodriguez on October 12, 2024, at UFC Fight Night 244.
 He lost the fight by split decision.

 Morono faced Carlos Leal Miranda on March 8, 2025, at UFC 313.
 He lost the fight by technical knockout in the first round.

+Morono faced Daniil Donchenko on February 7, 2025, at UFC Fight Night 266.
+He lost the fight by unanimous decision.

+On February 10, 2026, following his fourth consecutive loss, it was reported that Morono was removed from the UFC roster.